 While your paper penguin is drying we’re going to print the background.

 I’ve found over the years that the easiest way to print with bubble wrap is to make a little mitten like glove with it that you can put over your child’s hand.

 Not only does this stop your messy little monster getting too covered in paint (arguably a win for me as well as them) but it means that you get a better print of the round bubble shapes.

 To do this just cut out some bubble wrap just over twice the width of your child’s hand and then sellotape it into a little bag shape.
 You can tape up the top or not depending on what works best for you.

 All you need to do then is put your bubble wrap covered palm into some blue paint and then place your hand down onto the colored cardstock or paper to make your bubble wrap prints.
 Do this until your paper is covered.

-Once it is dry stick your painted penguin onto your background.
+Once it is dry grab your glue sticks and stick your painted penguin onto your background.

 Ways to Adapt This Craft

 Make a really simple cotton ball penguin by glue cotton balls onto the penguin’s belly, the texture of this craft make it a really nice one for preschoolers and kids in kindergarten too.